puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data_resource_type.md

 These one-off data types share the name of the resource type they correspond to, with the first letter of every namespace segment capitalized.
 For example, the `file` type creates a data type called `File`.

 Additionally, there is a parent `Resource` data type.
-All of these one-off data types are subtypes of `Resource`, and there is a `Resource` value with parameters that exactly corresponds to each of them.
+All of these one-off data types are more-specific subtypes of `Resource`.

 ## Usage